-Golden Rule #1: Thou shalt keep it concise.
-Allow me to reference Occam’s Razor to illustrate this rule, “the simplest explanation is usually the correct one.”
-That means, keep your video calls short and sweet.
-In today’s busy world, everyone has schedules that are jam-packed and frivolous conversation is not only unproductive and time-consuming, it can be extremely frustrating.
-Getting your point across in a few minutes rather than an hour or two will ensure that your video participants are engaged in what you’re communicating, rather than reaching for their Blackberries to cruise some email while “this long-winded dude” gets to his point.
+Golden Rule #1: Keep it concise.
+Allow me to reference Occam’s Razor to illustrate this rule: “The simplest explanation is usually the correct one.”
+That means keep your video calls short and sweet.
+Everyone has schedules that are jam-packed these days, and frivolous conversation not only is unproductive and time-consuming but can also be extremely frustrating.
+Getting your point across quickly rather than engaging in all the small talk will ensure that your video participants are listening and not reaching for their phones to cruise through some email while “this long-winded dude” gets to his point.

-Golden Rule #4: Thou shalt record thy video conference if thine colleague is absent.
+Golden Rule #4: Record the video conference for absent colleagues.
 Unfortunately, quick projects and last-minute deadlines can pop up unexpectedly throughout one’s workday.
-For that reason, it is important to record your video call so late or absent colleagues can tune in later, at their convenience, to catch up on the information.
-Record and share with Lifesize to accomplish this task.
+So it’s important to record your video call so that late or absent colleagues can tune in later at their convenience to catch up on the information.

-Golden Rule #5: Thou shalt optimize thy conference room for video communications.
+Golden Rule #5: Optimize the conference room for video.
 Though video conferencing can be done just about anywhere, a well-designed meeting space can help make the call more aesthetically pleasing for viewers.
-For example, bright colors tend to heighten engagement, so paint the walls of the conference room accordingly with blue, green or yellow.
+For example, bright colors tend to heighten engagement, so get some paint up on the walls of the conference room.
 Lighting is also a very important factor on a video call.
-Make sure the room is well-lit and glare-free (close any windows to deflect outside light).
+Make sure the room is well-lit and glare-free.
 Don’t forget to have a little fun, too.
-Personalize your office or conference room with small trinkets, paintings or photographs.
+Personalize your office or conference room for added effect.

-Golden Rule #6: Thou shalt minimize distractions.
-This may seem obvious, but it is important to make sure that everyone is focused on the meeting at hand and not other distractions around the room.
+Golden Rule #6: Minimize distractions.
+This may seem obvious, but it is important to make sure that everyone is focused on the meeting at hand and not on other distracting tasks.
 Make sure that everyone’s cell phone is off, their laptops are muted and the room is quiet.
-If you are sharing your screen with the other participants, try to disable pop-up notifications and close other programs like IM and e-mail.
+If you are sharing your screen with the other participants, try to disable pop-up notifications and close other programs like chat, calendar notifications and e-mail.

-Golden Rule #8: Thou shalt keep meetings small.
-The more individuals on a call, the more confusing and distracting things can be.
-Fewer people mean higher productivity and increased participation.
-Of course, if you are having a company-wide meeting, invite everyone to join and record it for those that can't.
+Golden Rule #8: Keep meetings right-sized.
+The more people there are on a call, the more confusing and distracting things can be.
+Fewer people mean higher collaboration and increased participation.
+Of course, if you are having a company-wide meeting, invite everyone to join the live stream and record it for those who can't make the live event.

-Golden Rule #10: Thou shalt use common courtesy.
+Golden Rule #10: Use common courtesy.
 Because video collaboration is just like an in-person interaction, it is important to use the same courtesy you would use if you were in the same room.
-This includes paying attention to whomever is speaking, minimizing multitasking, and refraining from interrupting.
+This includes paying attention to the speaker, minimizing multitasking and refraining from interrupting.
 Though this may seem obvious, good manners can take you far when building business relationships.

 By following these golden rules of video conferencing, you can ensure that all will have a seamless, crystal clear, outstanding experience.